DesignGoggles/drupal-docker/README.md

 1. Configure website variables
    * Open .env and change `HOSTNAME=hostname` to `HOSTNAME=website_acronym_here`
    * Keep the website_acronym_here short and memorable as you may be typing it frequently.
+1. Open Docker for Mac
+   * In the mac menu bar wait for the container dots to finish their dance
+   * Select Preferences
+   * Select File Sharing
+   * Enter the path of the folder containing your websites (i.e. /www/sites)
 1. Build the docker images and start the containers
    * Open terminal
    * `cd /www/sites/awesomesite_ext`